-4.13 Exams & External Assessments for Units 3 & 4
+6.12 Exams & External Assessments for Units 3 & 4

-- All material concerning Unit 3 & 42 Exams will be distributed prior to the examination period. - Dates for the VCE examination period are published on the VCAA website and are included in this Handbook. - All Year 12 VCE & Scored 2nd Year VET students are to sit the VCAA exams unless the College receives written parental consent prior to the exam.
+- All material concerning Unit 3/4 VCAA exams will be distributed prior to the examination period. - Dates for the VCE examination period are published on the VCAA website and are included in this Handbook. - All Year 12 VCE and assessed second year VET students are to sit the VCAA exams unless the College receives written parental consent prior to the exam.